HomeAdventure Tours10 DAYS RWENZORI MOUNTAINS

 Optional program

-Day 10: Optional Lion/Carnival tracking and then transfer back to Entebbe for your evening flight
+Day 10: Optional Uganda’s Lion Tracking Experience and then transfer back to Entebbe for your evening flight

 After your early breakfast, you will drive to Kasenyi gate to meet with the lion monitoring team to start your quest of searching for lions and leopards.
 Queen Elizabeth national park is second largest and oldest national with over 600 bird species and with over 90 species of mammals, which makes it ideal for the big game.
 This park is blessed with big numbers of kobs and other antelopes, which sustain good numbers of predators such as lions, leopards, spotted hyenas among others.
 After your morning game drive or lion monitoring (optional) you will drive back to Entebbe with several interesting stops.
 Like a hot lunch at a local restaurant in Mbarara or at the equator!
 Later we will drop you at your hotel or the airport for your international flight.